robertdebock/presentations/ci-cd.md

 ## Drawbacks

 - You would still need a tool for all other development work.

-- It's not the same thing.
+It's not comparable to GitLab.

 ----